agroportal/fairness/README.md

 ### Web Service request mode
 This web service can be used in three disctinct mode:

-* Requestiong the by default ontology repository on which the service is deployed with no specific parameters (examples above).
+* Requesting the default ontology repository on which the service is deployed with no specific parameters (examples above).
 * Requesting an external ontology repositrory independant of where O'FAIRe is deployed using the *url* and *apikey* parameters.
 For instance, with the NCI Thesaurus in the <a href="https://bioportal.bioontology.org/">NCBO BioPortal</a>:

 ``` http://services.agroportal.lirmm.fr/ofaire?url=https://data.bioontology.org&ontologies=NCIT&apikey={your API-KEY on the NCBO BioPortal} ```